PlayON-Network/js-sdk/packages/engine/README.md

 // Your web app's PlayON Network configuration.
 //
 // isTesting is optional, by default is false.
+//
 // To use the staging environment of your application in the PlayON Network,
-// set the isTesting option to true. const config = {
+// set the isTesting option to true and provide your attestation token. const config = {
   nid: '<playon-network-identifier>',
   authToken: '<auth-token>',
+  attestationToken: '<attestation-token>',
   isTesting: true,
 };